Table of Contents

 Matomo’s Solutions to GA-4 Pain Points

-This discontent is precisely what Matomo Analytics has capitalized on, offering a user-friendly alternative that addresses many of GA-4's pain points.
-Let's break down users' specific frustrations with GA-4 and see how they're indirectly fanning Matomo's flames.
+This discontent is precisely what Matomo Analytics capitalized on.
+Let's break down specific user frustrations with GA4 and explore how they've indirectly fanned Matomo's flames.

 Complexity

-While one benefit of GA4 is that it has more built-in conversions, for any custom conversions, they will need to be re-programmed.
-This takes some adjusting as they must first be created as "events" in Tag Manager or GA4 and then marked as conversions.
+One benefit of GA4 is that it has more built-in conversions.
+Any custom conversions will need to be reprogrammed.
+This takes some adjusting, as they must first be created as "events" in Tag Manager or GA4 and then marked as conversions.

 Molly Lopez, Founder and CEO, Sparo Marketing